-2 Goal Name Tenant Based Rental Assistance Tenant Based Rental Assistance Goal Description Provision of tenant based rental assistance to 30 low income elderly/disabled households.
-3 Goal Name Purchase Assistance Goal Description Provision of down payment assistance and closing costs for 4 eligible homebuyers.
+2 Goal Name Tenant Based Rental Assistance Goal Description Provision of tenant based rental assistance to 30 low income elderly/disabled households.
+3 Goal Name Purchase Assistance GoalProvision of down payment assistance and closing costs for 4 eligible homebuyers.Description Provision of down payment assistance and closing costs for 4 eligible homebuyers.
 5 Goal Name Housing Construction or Rehabilitation (CHDO) Goal Description Provision of HOME funds for the construction or rehabilitation of affordable housing for rental or homeownership in Seminole County through a Community Housing Development Organization (CHDO).
 CDBG Funds will be used for acquisition, rehabilitation, and rental of three housing units for low and moderate-income persons.
 13 Goal Name Public Services Goal Description Funds to provide services that benefit low and moderate-income persons, including mental health, youth services, senior services, and dental assistance.
 Funds will also be used for public services in response to Covid-19 19 Goal Name Emergency Shelter Operation and Maintenance Goal Description Funds will be used for shelter operation, HMIS and Rapid-Re Housing 20 Goal Name Rapid Re-Housing Goal Description Funds will be used to provide rapid re-housing assistance for homeless persons and/or families.

-22 Goal Name Infrastructure Improvements Goal Description Public infrastructure and facility improvements 23 Goal Name Administration Goal Description Administrative and planning costs for the implementation of the Community Development Block Grant (CDBG), HOME Investment Partnership Program (HOME), and Emergency Solutions Grant (ESG) program 24 Goal Name Homeowner Rehabilitation Goal Description Funds will be used to provide homeowner rehabilitation or reconstruction of housing units in Seminole County.
-25 Goal Name Homeowner Rehabilitation/Immediate Needs Goal Description Funds will be used for projects that go over budget due to unforeseen/uncertain repairs.
+22 Goal Name Infrastructure Improvements Goal Description Public infrastructure and facility improvements

+23 Goal Name Administration Goal Description Administrative and planning costs for the implementation of the Community Development Block Grant (CDBG), HOME Investment Partnership Program (HOME), and Emergency Solutions Grant (ESG) program 24 Goal Name Homeowner Rehabilitation Goal Description Funds will be used to provide homeowner rehabilitation or reconstruction of housing units in Seminole County.
+25 Goal Name Homeowner Rehabilitation/Immediate Needs Goal Description Funds will be used for projects that go over budget due to unforseen/uncertain repairs.
 26 Goal Name Building Acquisition, Construction, Rehabilitation Goal Description CDBG-CV will be used to prepare for, prevent and respond to the Coronavirus (Covid-19).
-Funds will be used to provide grants to small businesses that were closed due to COVID-19.
-Funds may be used to the assist the business in addressing, payroll, utility and other items in response to COVID-19 funds may also be used for protective equipment and other social distancing measures.
-Funds may also be used to assist businesses changing operations to produce PPE or other items to support COVID-19 response.
-This will help create or retain jobs for low/mod workers.
-CDBG-CV dollars may be also used for public services, if available.
-27 Goal Name Microenterprise Assistance Goal Description ESG-CV1will be used to prepare for, prevent, and respond to Coronavirus (Covid-19).
+This includes CDBG-CV1 funds in the amount of \$1,238,297 and CDBG-CV3 funds in the amount of \$2,006,356 for a total of \$3,244,653.
+Funds will be used to recover costs of non-duplicative County COVID-19 expenses From February 2020 to present.
+The expenses includes costs to prepare, respond to and prevent the spread of COVID-19.
+Funds will be used for Rental/ mortgage assistance program for low-income households and associated housing counseling and legal services, if necessary.
+Public services related to COVID-19 response, examples include testing, vaccination, and foodbanks.
+Program Planning and Administration-a portion of the grant may be used to cover staffing costs necessary to implement programs.

+27 Goal Name Microenterprise Assistance Description Shelter Operations, Street Outreach, Rapid Re-Housing, and Homeless prevention assistance.
+Funds ESG-CV1 will be used to prepare for, prevent, and respond to Coronavirus (Covid-19).
 Funds will be used to provide Shelter Operations, Street Outreach, Rapid Re-Housing, and Homeless prevention assistance.
-Funds will also be used to provide HMIS data collection.
+Funds will also be used to provide UNAS data collection. provide HMIS data collection.
 10% of the Grant can be used for program administration.

-28 Goal Name

-Goal Description ESG-CV2 will be used to prepare for, prevent, and respond to Coronavirus (Covid-19).
-Funds will be used to provide Shelter Operations, Street Outreach, Rapid Re-Housing, and Homeless prevention assistance.
-Funds will also be used to provide HMIS data collection.
-10% of the Grant can be used for program administration.
+ESG-CV2 will be used to prepare for, prevent, and respond to Coronavirus (Covid-19) Funds will be used to provide Shelter Operations, Street Outreach, Homeless Prevention Assistance, Rapid Rehousing, and HMIS data collection.
+10% of the grant can be used for program administration.

-29